PawanCodeCrafts/PawanCodeCrafts/README.md

 - 🔧 Skilled in technologies like **JavaScript, React, and Python**
 - 🎯 Focused on developing **scalable, real-time, and responsive web applications**
 - 💬 Always curious about **AI & emerging tech**
 - 😃 Fun facts:
+  - Love to do yoga
   - 💻 I love to code
-  - 🎬 I enjoy listening tech podcasts and watching kdramas
+  - 🎬 I enjoy listening tech podcasts

 <br><br>
 <!-- Tech Stack -->